Seeking Truth, Building Community, and Promoting Justice

 Join by Phone +1 312 626 6799 US (Chicago) Meeting ID: 946 2497 9280 Passcode: 891129

-Children’s Activity: Bright Bulb Kidz Korner or the Nursery with Ms. Heidi.
+Children’s Program (CRE): Youngsters are invited to enjoy the Bright Bulb Kidz Korner or the Nursery with Ms. Shumey.